ExeterCodeClub/Support/timelapse/timelapse.md

 - a set of testing images

 ## Task 3 - Video replay system
-This task is about turning the images into a video.
+This task is about turning the images into a video, tutorial found [here](https://github.com/ExeterCodeClub/Support/blob/master/timelapse/task3.md).
 ### Aims
 - read the image directory and sequentially display images
   - python library to display an image to the screen,